fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-07-29】[ashishpatel26 / 500\-AI\-Agents\-Projects](https://github.com/ashishpatel26/500-AI-Agents-Projects) - The 500 AI Agents Projects is a curated collection of AI agent use cases across various industries  It showcases practical applications and provides links to open\-source projects for implementation, illustrating how AI agents are transforming sectors such as healthcare, finance, education, retail, and more
 * 【2025-07-28】[daveebbelaar / ai\-cookbook](https://github.com/daveebbelaar/ai-cookbook) - Examples and tutorials to help developers build AI systems
 * 【2025-07-26】[QwenLM / Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) - Qwen3-Coder is the code version of Qwen3, the large language model series developed by Qwen team, Alibaba Cloud.
 * 【2025-07-26】[semgrep / semgrep](https://github.com/semgrep/semgrep) - Lightweight static analysis for many languages  Find bug variants with patterns that look like source code